 Memories of Thanksgiving when I was growing up always had a casserole dish stuffed to the brim with toasted marshmallows.
 It wasn’t until you dug a spoon into it that you even knew what was beneath that toasty cloud of sweetness.
 For all we knew, it could have been s’mores dip!

 But, sure enough, when you pulled that spoon out of the dish it was loaded with gooey, sticky yams coated in a thick blanket of toasted marshmallow.
-For some, it was heaven….for me…..much too sweet.
+For some, it was heaven, for me, much too sweet.
+I always reached for the Sweet Potato Casserole which was more of a soufflé than a casserole.
 I still shun that overly sweet candied yam casserole but that doesn’t mean I skip the yams completely.

 I created a much less cloyingly sweet Southern Candied Yam recipe that’s super simple and not made from canned yams at all.
 That’s what was used for that super sweet yam casserole I remember from years ago so I knew that fresh yams needed to happen in my revamped version of this holiday side dish.